About

 The Council

-On November 27, 2020, ministers and representatives from some of the world’s largest and most progressive car markets came together for the first time to form a new Zero Emission Vehicle Transition Council.
+On November 27, 2020, ministers and representatives from some of the world’s largest and most progressive car markets came together for the first time to form a new Zero Emission Vehicles Transition Council.
 Hosted by COP26 President, Alok Sharma, the Council met to discuss how to accelerate the pace of the global transition to zero emission vehicles.

 These Ministers and representatives agreed to collectively address some of the key challenges in the transition to ZEVs, enabling the transition to be faster, cheaper, and easier for all.